apostrophecms/docs/docs/guide/custom-login-requirements.md

 * The `props()` function of the requirement is invoked before the form appears and returns an object whose properties become props for the custom Vue component shown below.
 Because it has access to `req`, the [Express request object represnting the current browser request](https://expressjs.com/en/api.html#req), this function can store information about the "challenge" presented by the requirement in `req.session` so that it remains available for verifying the result **without disclosing the right answer** to the browser.
 * The `verify()` function of the requirement is invoked when the login form is completed and the user clicks Login.
 Note that Apostrophe won't allow that to happen until the custom Vue component emits a `done` event, as shown below. `verify()` also has access to `req`, so it can consult `req.session` to see if the response is correct.
 * If `verify()` throws an error, the error is displayed and the login form can be submitted again.
-If no requirements throw an error, login proceeds, first to the `afterSubmit` requirements, and then the `afterPasswordVerified` requirements.
+If no requirements throw an error, login proceeds, to the `afterPasswordVerified` requirements if any.

 ::: warning
 This simple example uses `req.session`, however be aware that if your site uses bearer tokens for headless REST API logins you will need to store temporary information between requests in another way, such as by using the `@apostrophecms/cache` module.
 Sessions are not available to headless API clients.